 Before selling Luiz Gustavo and Mario Gomez over the summer, only one player has ever been sold for more than €10 million.
 His name is Owen Hargreaves, and an English-lead transfer saga surrounded the Three Lions alumnus for multiple years before his eventual move to Manchester United for €25 million.
-For that reason, any report evaluating a possible transfer of a player moving to England for even more than €10 million can be safely discarded unless evidence towards the contrary.
+For that reason, any report evaluating a possible transfer of a player moving to for even more than €10 million can be safely discarded unless evidence towards the contrary.

 2. FC Bayern deal frequently with English clubs